imPBH/ProjetSQL-B2/README.md

 );
 ```

-The first column is `Idstaff`, this is the primary key of the table, we want it to be autoincremented so we dont have to specify the ID each time we add a new staff, and this column can't be null.\
+The first column is `Idstaff`, this is the primary key of the table, we want it to be autoincremented so we don't have to specify the ID each time we add a new staff, and this column can't be null.\
 We define `IdEmployeeData` as an integer that can't be null because this will be our foreign key to the `employee_data` table.\
 And then we say that `IdEmployeeData` is a foreign key, and it is a reference of `IdEmployee` in the `employee_data` table.